dodisitorus/ContactlessElevatorButton/README.md

+# 🛗 ContactlessElevatorButton
-Android app prototype connected to IoT hardware (Raspberry Pi)
+An Android app prototype connected to **IoT hardware (Raspberry Pi)**

+---

+## 🚀 About
 A contactless elevator control system using a mobile app to reduce physical touchpoints in public spaces.
-The app communicates with a Raspberry Pi to send floor selection commands wirelessly.
+The app communicates wirelessly with a **Raspberry Pi** to send floor selection commands.

-📱 Built with Java and MVVM architecture
+---

+## 🔧 Tech Stack
+- **Language**: Java
+- **Architecture**: MVVM
+- **IoT Platform**: Raspberry Pi
+- **Communication**: Wi-Fi

+---

+## ✨ Features
+- Contactless floor selection
-🔌 Communicates with Raspberry Pi via Wi-Fi
+- Real-time communication with Raspberry Pi

-🧠 Enables safer, hands-free elevator interaction

-🧪 Focus on hygiene, automation, and IoT integration
+- Designed for hygiene and safety
+- Demonstrates mobile–IoT integration

+---

+## 📄 License
+This is a prototype/example project created for educational and experimental purposes.